HECM for Purchase

 Can I get a short term “Bridge Loan?"

 No. Bridge Loans are not allowed.
+Any type of borrowed funds are ineligible.

 Can we borrow money from ourselves by taking on a car loan or a cash advance on a credit card?